atkins126/SFML-1/README.md

 # SFML
 ### Simple Fast Multimedia Layer

-Pascal bindings that allow you to use **SFML** and other useful C libraries with Pascal.
+Bindings that allow you to use **SFML** and other useful C libraries with Pascal.

 ### Included
 - **CSFML** (https://github.com/SFML/CSFML)